 Tony is the Sports Coach at St Saviour's Junior School.

-Steven is the PE Co-ordinator at Priory Infant School.
+Steve is the PE Co-ordinator at Priory Infant School.

 Scott is the Sports Coach at Holy Trinity Primary School, Ramsgate.

 Jack works full time at Garlinge Primary and Nursery School as a PE and School Sport Specialist.
 He has been working in Physical Education for 7 years after completing his BA Honours degree in PE, Sport and Exercise Science.
 He has multiple Level 2 coaching qualifications as well as being an AFPE Level 5 coach.